firstnapat/firstnapat/README.md

 ---------------------

 <p>I'm a New Graduate Student in Electrical Engineering, I'm really passionate with Software Engineering, AI and Data Engineer</p>
+<p>Currently, I'm enrolled in Junior Software Devloper at Generation Thailand for upgrade coding skill and development.</p>
 <br>

 ## Tech Stack